mhaasler/german-prepare-tags/README.md

 ```

-The GermanPrepareModel has follow classes
+The GermanPrepareModel has follow methods

 + `getOrig()`